 To assess fish communities using underwater visual census techniques, SCUBA divers from the Kelp Forest Monitoring Program followed standard survey protocols following Kushner et al. (2013).
 These protocols include survey types: visual fish transects, roving diver fish counts, and 1m quadrats.
 The visual fish transects targeted 13 indicator species of fish on visual fish transects recording the counts of adults and juveniles.
 This protocol consists of performing 2m x 3m x 50 m transects along the 100 m permanent transect.
 During roving diver fish count surveys all positively identified species are recorded.
 This protocol consists of 3-6 divers counting all fish species observed during a 30 minute time period, covering as much of the 2000 m2 of bottom and entire water column as possible.
 The 1 m2 quadrat records three small demersal species of fish.
-All visual surveys occurred along a permanent 100 m transect at each site and were conducted within 2 weeks of eDNA sampling (See supplemental methods).
+All visual surveys occurred along a permanent 100 m transect at each site and were conducted within 2 weeks of eDNA sampling (See S1 Appendix).

-Comparison of eDNA and Visual Underwater Census Methods
+Comparison of eDNA and visual underwater census methods

 We compared species detected by eDNA and underwater visual census approaches across corresponding transects at each site.
 We identified core taxa that were shared across all sites for a given method.
 In addition, we identified species that eDNA methods failed to detect but were observed in visual census surveys and vice versa.
 We note that given the few numbers of sites (n=3) we were unable to robustly compare abundance estimates between methods.